 In the quiet eastern part of Copenhagen visitors can go to Kartoffelrækkerne, a 19th-century working-class district, with two-stories houses.
 Today it is a popular area to live.

 Assistens Kirkegård is actually a cemetery, but it is also a park in Nørrebro, one of the most vibrant city areas.
-Different cultures, lovely greengrocers and ethnic restaurants meet there.
+Different cultures, lovely greengrocer, and ethnic restaurants meet there.
 Assistens Kirkegård is where philosopher Søren Kierkegaard and writer H.C.
 Andersen were buried.

 On the whole, Copenhagen is one of the best places for families to visit.
 It is family-friendly and has a lot of amazing things that will keep kids’ attention busy all the time.
 It is also budget-friendly for family traveling as visitors can get a reduced price for the children.